elastio/bon/website/src/guide/alternatives.md

     .build();
 ```

-Another difference is that fields of collection types are considered required by default, which isn't the case in `buildstructor`.
+Another difference is that fields of collection types are considered required by default in `bon`, which isn't the case in `buildstructor`.

 [`buildstructor`]: https://docs.rs/buildstructor/latest/buildstructor/
 [`typed-builder`]: https://docs.rs/typed-builder/latest/typed_builder/